abhi21121211/project-pa/packages/cli/README.md

 ## Features

 - 🚀 **Init**: Instantly scaffold a new presentation configuration.
-- 🧠 **Generate**: Leverage Google Gemini AI to analyze your codebase and create a professional, recruiter-ready presentation script.
+- 🧠 **Generate**: Leverage AI to analyze your codebase and create a professional, recruiter-ready presentation script.
 - 🌐 **Preview**: Run a local server to test your tour with the runtime widget injected.
 - ☁️ **Deploy**: Upload your presentation to the Project PA cloud and get a shareable embed code.